Private orthopaedic care

 We offer a range of flexible payment options including self-pay.
 You don’t need medical insurance to access our services and in many cases you don’t need a GP referral.

 Our self-pay packages make it clear what you’ll be paying for and when.
-Please find below a selection of our most popular self-pay packages.
+Please find below a selection of our most popular self-pay packages available at Cromwell Hospital.

 Simply contact us to make an appointment.

 Anterior cruciate ligament (ACL) reconstruction is a type of orthopaedic surgery used to reconstruct a torn ACL in the knee.
 A torn ACL mainly occurs due to a sports injury but could be a result of multiple other causes, such as a shift in your leg movements including extending your leg too far forward.
 To find out more, please visit: Anterior cruciate ligament (ACL) repair/reconstruction>

 An anterior discectomy, decompression and fusion is a procedure designed to relieve pressure on the spinal cord and/or nerves, relieve pain and to stabilise the spine.

 Bone marrow aspirate concentration (BMAC) injections are a non-surgical minimally invasive regenerative treatment that uses natural stem cell ability to heal the body via biological growth factors.
 To find out more, please visit: BMAC (Bone Marrow Aspirate Concentrate) Injections >